OpenSpace/codegen/README.md

 # Overview
 The codegen program created generated code for `struct`s marked with the `[[codegen::Dictionary(Name)]]` attribute, where *Name* is a unique name (mostly the class name of the Renderable for which the code is generated).
-Everything touched by the code generation has to be delared inside the struct (referred to as the *root struct*).
+Everything touched by the code generation has to be delared inside a struct (referred to as a *root struct*).
 Member variables, structs, documentations can be modified by adding attributes of the style `[[codegen::TYPE(PARAMETER)]]` where *TYPE* is a keyword for the attribute and *PARAMETER* are optional parameters that might be necessary.
 Multiple attributes can be added by separating them with a comma (`[[codegen::key(ABC), codegen::inrange(0.0, 1.0)]]`).

 Execution:
-`codegen.exe --folder C:/Development/OpenSpace/modules`  to run it an all files recursively in the modules folder.
+`codegen.exe C:/Development/OpenSpace/modules` to run it an all files recursively in the modules folder or `codegen.exe C:/Development/OpenSpace/modules/base/basemodule.cpp` to run in on this specific file.
 Every file that does not contain a marked struct will be ignored.
 For every other file `renderabletest.cpp`, a `renderabletest_codegen.cpp` will be generated that will have to be included directly *after* the struct definition.
 For example in a file renderableexample.cpp:
 ```
 struct [[codegen::Dictionary(RenderableExample)]] Params {
   // Description for example